 Yes, you can get a Shared Ownership mortgage with bad credit.
 It’ll be more difficult than if you had a perfect credit score, but it's definitely possible.

 You'll need to find a specialist mortgage lender who is likely to accept you.
-Over half of all the bad credit mortgages on the market aren't available to you directly as a buyer.
-You can only get access to them by working with a specialist mortgage broker.
 A broker will have in-depth knowledge of the Shared Ownership process and will know how to make your application look great, even with a poor credit rating.

 Specialist lenders are mortgage companies who deal exclusively with people in complex financial situations.
 They're a great option if you have bad credit history.
-We work with experienced mortgage brokers who can help you find the lenders who are most likely to accept your application.
+Our Mortgage Experts can help you find the lenders who are most likely to accept your application.
 See how it works

 Shared Ownership (sometimes called Part Ownership) is where you buy part of a property and rent the rest.
 You take out a mortgage on the bit you're buying, then pay a reduced rent on the bit you don't own.
 You’re able to buy between 25-75% of the home, and can buy some or all of the remaining share later on when you can afford to.